Monism: Quran

-Vincent Cornell argues that the Quran provides a monist image of God by describing reality as a unified whole, with God being a single concept that would describe or ascribe all existing things.
+Vincent Cornell argues that the Quran presents a monist image of God by describing reality as a unified whole, with God as a single concept that encompasses all existing things.

 But most argue that Abrahamic religious scriptures, especially the Quran, see creation and God as two separate existences.
-It explains that everything has been created by God and is under his control, but at the same time distinguishes creation as being dependent on the existence of God.
+It explains that God has created everything and is under his control, but at the same time distinguishes creation as being dependent on the existence of God.